Summer is an abundant season for our senses!

-Use these familiar activities as a reminder to be in the moment and really enjoy summertime with an older loved one.
+Use these familiar activities as a reminder to be in the moment and enjoy summertime with an elder.

 - Feel the warmth of the sun through the window, on the porch, or on a walk.
 Talk about how it feels—hot, warm, or just right.

 - Make peppermint tea from a peppermint plant for a different kind of tea flavor.

 - Visit with a dog, cat, or other animal.
 Not only can you pet the animal, but talk about what he smells like, looks like, feels like, and what sounds he makes.

 - Play in a sand box with a child.
 Stick your feet in or scoop some up in your hand to build a castle.

 - Sit outdoors after a lawn has been freshly mowed.
 Take in the smell of cut grass.

 - Taste the fresh produce of a garden: make a salad with fresh greens; eat a freshly picked tomato sliced or eat it like an apple; place sliced tomatoes on a toasted cheese sandwich; pick berries and eat, etc…

 - Visit a stream, waterfall, fountain, or ocean and listen to the sound of the water.

 - If you have children around, have them collect natural things in the yard for everyone to touch and look at.